AustinMaddison/austinmaddison.github.io/content/notes/lcd-shader/index.md

 ## Substrate Pixels
+### Subviewport Texture
-In godot I have the snake game rendering to subviewport which can be sampled as a texture in the shader.
+In godot I have the snake game rendering to [subviewport](https://docs.godotengine.org/en/stable/classes/class_subviewport.html) which can be sampled as a texture in the shader.

 <div class="grid sm:grid-cols-2 my-4">
   <img src="image-11.png" class="m-auto">